ysdeng/uva_codes/2003/README.md

 ##20170302
 problem 1019 ac:
-First, I need to ensure the origin input is unpolluted
+First, I need to ensure the origin input is unpolluted.
-Second, I need to initialize the switches' state each time
+Second, I need to initialize the switches' state each time.

 ##20170303
 problem 1018 start:
-This is a spacial case of MST
+This is a spacial case of MST.

 ##20170304
 problem 1018 re: